tremor-rs/tremor-runtime/static/language/prolog/script.md

 * A sequence of top level expressions.
 There must be at least one defined.
 * An optional end of stream token

+### Scrpting Language Entrypoint

+This is the top level of the tremor scripting language `tremor`